 Spartanburg School District Seven recommends the creation of a separate, personal Apple ID (iTunes account) for installing music, books or other personal material.
-Downloading of inappropriate material (i.e. music with explicit lyrics) or illegally obtained material (i.e. pirated music, movies, video games, etc.), will result in disciplinary action.
+Downloading of inappropriate material, including music with explicit lyrics, will result in disciplinary action.

 Spartanburg School District Seven will not be responsible for loss of purchased digital content or other personal material loaded onto the MacBook Air when the device needs to be updated or reset.